Kids Afraid of Fireworks? Try This to Reduce Fear of Fireworks!

-Afraid of Fireworks?
+Fear of Fireworks?
 Focus on the Noise.

 Then we practiced making the loud noises of the things she named, like fire truck sirens, rooster crows and dinosaur roars.

-I asked her what was the loudest noise she could think of and she said a dinosaur roar.
+I asked her what was the loudest noise she could think of, and she said a dinosaur roar.
 I asked her to do the loudest roar she could.
 It turns out this is not very loud at all, but very cute (maybe your kid is better at being loud though?).

 When she did her loudest roar, I jumped back and acted goofy-scared.
 She giggled.
 I said, “Next time we hear a loud firecracker why don't we scare it back with our LOUDEST dinosaur roar!!!”

 The next window-shaker went off and she looked at me with a worried face.
-I looked back at her as if I was going to laugh and gave my (sorta) biggest roar…she joined me…and most importantly, she didn't cry!
+I looked back at her as if I was going to laugh and gave my (sorta) biggest roar.
+She joined me and, most importantly, she didn't cry!

 We practiced inside the house for a while any time we heard a firecracker.
 Then we went to the door with an open window and practiced there.
 Then we went outside and she kept on roaring!

-For us, the parent participation is key so keep that in mind if it doesn't work right away for you!
+For us, the parent participation is key, so keep that in mind if it doesn't work right away for you!
 I had to go in to put baby brother to bed and Daddy was busy grilling.
 Eventually without one of us participating with her, she did get scared and cry from one.

 Kids Afraid of Fireworks?
 Focus on the Jump.

 If your child jumps, like anyone would, when they hear a loud firecracker go off…turn it into a game!